CalebDepatie/mash/readme.md

 It also enables the simplification of some other interesting features, like sharing signals between networked machines.

 It is important to note that there is no safety involved in this system, starvation, dead-locks, live-locks, ect are all to be managed by the programmer.
-For a large distributed system, this is certainly a drawback, and perhaps more safety indications could be built into either the daemon or the interactive portion.
+For a large distributed system, this is certainly a drawback, and perhaps more safety indications could be built into either the daemon or the interactive portion in the future.